rikard-helgegren/leverage_analysis_tool/README.md

 ![Image of the applicatioin with numbers for refrence of specific parts](/images/GUI-numbers.png)

 1.
     Leverage slider: A slider, to set what procentage of the whole portfolio that is made out of leveraged products.
-E.g. a value of 10 menas, 90% is pure index (leverage 1) and 10% is leveraged products (leverage 2 and above).
+E.g. a value of 10 means, 90% is pure index (leverage 1) and 10% is leveraged products (leverage 2 and above).

     Include fees: A toggle, to turn on and off if fees like spread, the daily fee and brokarage should be included in the model.